 Over the past few months, we have become rather obsessed with GIFs.
 No, they're nothing new.
 They've been around since 1987.
 But they have made a HUGE comeback on social media in the past two years---especially the social media that students are likely to frequent such as Tumblr, Twitter, and Imgur.

 Usually the GIFs that are shared on those social media sites are funny.
 We think funny is great.
 But when humor can be combined with an educational concept in a GIF---you get something beautiful.
 We create GIFs that often use science vocabulary or animate processes/concepts; you can see our GIFs on our GIF page!

 How do students make a GIF?
 [Tutorial Video Updated 9/3/2020]

-Wouldn't it be wonderful if students had the opportunity to be the creators---and not just consumers---of GIFs?
-Here is a tutorial on how to create a GIF using www.abcya.com/animate.htm.
-This website is a great, free site that works so nicely for students to illustrate a GIF.
+Here is an updated tutorial https://youtu.be/N7hacHpCPyk on how to create a GIF using www.abcya.com/animate.htm.
+This website (not affiliated) is a great, free site that works nicely for students to illustrate a GIF.
 There is also an inexpensive iPad app version.

 What if technology is limited?

-After you watch the screenshot video above to understand how GIF creation works, you can instead have your students do their illustrations on paper.
+After you watch the video above to understand how GIF creation works, you can instead have your students do their illustrations on paper.
 Use a smartphone to take pictures of each of these individually.
 Then load the pictures into a GIF animate website like http://gifmaker.me.